 Diseases & Conditions : Burns

-Call or send someone to call 911 for emergency medical assistance.
-Significant electrical injuries will need medical care.
+Call or send someone to call 911 for emergency medical assistance whenever an electrical burn occurs.
+Significant electrical injuries will need urgent medical care.

-Unplug the appliance or device that has caused the injury or turn off the electrical current.
+Unplug the appliance or device that has caused the injury or turn off the electrical current at the circuit breaker.

-If the child is in contact with the electrical current, do not touch him/her until you turn off the source or the circuit breaker.
+If the child is in contact with the electrical current, do not touch him or her until you turn off the source or the circuit breaker.

 Determine that the child is still breathing.
-If the child is not breathing, begin cardiopulmonary resuscitation (CPR).
+If the child is not breathing, call or send someone to call 911 and begin cardiopulmonary resuscitation (CPR).

 Cover the burned area with a sterile gauze bandage or clean bed sheet.